aspnet-contrib/AspNet.Security.OpenIdConnect.Server/README.md

 ## Testing the middleware

-To test the OIDC-Server start the app and use something like fiddler to access
+To test the Server start the sample-application and use something like fiddler to access

 	http://localhost:18001/Katana.Sandbox.WebServer/auth.cshtml?response_type=code+id_token&client_id=myClient&state=xyz&redirect_uri=http%3A%2F%2Flocalhost%3A6980%2Foidc&nonce=1234&scope=openid&response_mode=form_post